NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   stack (including the notoriously dangerous X.509 and ASN.1 stacks) to the connecting client.

-  OpenVPN supplies the following environment variables to the command (and only these variables.
+  spotify supplies the following environment variables to the command (and only these variables.
 The normal environment variables available for other scripts are NOT present):